Motormouth (comics): Saving the world

 Motormouth becomes an essential part of the Mys-Tech Wars mini-series.
 At first, she is just one of many superheroes attacking the main Mys-Tech complex, hoping to take down the Techno-Wizards, the heads of Mys-Tech.

 The wizards fight back successfully, slaughtering most of the heroes.
 Death-Head kills them in return.
 Unfortunately, this endangers all of Earth.
 A fortunate fall from Killpower allows six heroes, Motormouth included, to break free of the melee and patch themselves into the required equipment so they can save the Earth from destruction.
 The others, such as Doctor Strange and Professor X, bring powerful forces to the mix.
 Motormouth ends up simply sitting in the sixth chair to fill out the required number of entities.

 The Earth is saved and time is reversed, undoing all the deaths that have occurred.
 Only the last six remember any of which had happened.

 Time Guardian and the Hulk

-In the Dark Guard mini-series, both Motormouth and Killpower are recruited by the Time Guardian to help stop a war on the planet Eopia.
-The war had been caused by Tyburn, and Mys-Tech agents have infiltrated both sides of the war.
-Motormouth is instrumental in stopping a powerful Mys-Tech agent called Collapsar, who had captured Killpower.
+In the Dark Guard mini-series, Motormouth and Killpower are recruited by the Time Guardian to help stop a war on the planet Eopia caused by Tyburn.
+Motormouth is instrumental in stopping Mys-Tech agent Collapsar, who had captured Killpower.
 Her extra-sensory vision allows her to see microfractures in his torso, which in turn allows Death's Head to smash him.

-Motormouth and Killpower guest-starred in an issue of Incredible Hulk, illustrated by Motormouth's co-creator Gary Frank.
-The Hulk falls onto their dinner table.
-This is after the Hulk fights the villain, Madman.
-Killpower and the Hulk briefly fight.
-The Hulk proves himself more than a match for her obscene language.
-The trio team up to rescue Prince Charles from Madman, who had taken him up the side of Big Ben.
+Motormouth and Killpower guest-star in an issue of Incredible Hulk, illustrated by Motormouth co-creator Gary Frank.
+Killpower and the Hulk briefly fight, though Hulk proves himself more than a match for Motormouth's obscene language.
+The trio team up to rescue Prince Charles from Madman, who had taken him up Big Ben.
 Though he is dropped to the side, Charles escapes injury.
 In the ensuing battle, Harley accidentally brings down London Bridge, and Madman escapes.

-Motormouth and Killpower come under the attention of Nigel Orpington-Smythe, leader of the R.C.X., a British intelligence agency, in the comic book Excalibur.
-Security footage stills of the two are shown to Captain Britain as an example of the lawless vigilantism that Smythe seeks to control.
-R.C.X. was neutralized before they became a threat to Harley.

-Issue #12, the last of the series, features Motormouth visiting a homeless encampment on the south side of the River Thames in London, England.
-It's revealed she used to live there, though she did not enjoy it.
-The two heroes, along with Death's Head, defeat and kill a murderous A.I.M. construct that has taken on the mannerisms of the local homeless population.
-The second part of the issue features the two battling fanatical, naive worshippers of a lost alien being.
-In defeating the being, Killpower becomes the world's new god.